The Latest: US trade partners around the world react to Trump's new tariffs

 The ministry said that Malaysia's economy remains resilient despite global headwinds, citing strong domestic demand and ongoing structural reforms.

-The statement didn’t give further details but officials previously said non-tariff barriers such as halal certification, which affects U.S. beef and poultry exports, along with digital trade and government procurement were sticky points.
+The statement didn’t give further details, but officials previously said that nontariff barriers such as halal certification, which affects U.S. beef and poultry exports, along with digital trade and government procurement were sticking points.
 It’s unclear what concessions Malaysia made.

 Cambodia will impose zero tariffs on all American goods

-Cambodia’s Deputy Prime Minister Sun Chanthol, who led his nation’s trade talks with the U.S., thanked Trump for setting the tariff rate on Cambodian goods at 19% and said his country will impose zero tariffs on all American goods.
+Cambodia's deputy prime minister, who led trade talks with the U.S., thanked U.S. President Donald Trump for setting the tariff rate on Cambodian goods at 19% and said the government would impose zero tariffs on all American goods.

 When Washington originally posted its list of notional “reciprocal” tariffs, the rate for goods from Cambodia was 49%, one of the highest in the world.
 It had estimated that Cambodian tariffs on U.S. imports averaged 97%.

-Trump had threatened to not conclude a deal with reduced tariffs if Cambodia and Thailand did not stop a recent armed conflict over border territory.
+Trump had threatened to not conclude a deal with reduced tariffs if Cambodia and Thailand didn't stop a recent armed conflict over border territory.
 The two nations agreed on a ceasefire beginning Tuesday that appears to be holding.

 Cambodia publicly celebrated Trump’s peace initiative, suggesting he deserved a Nobel Prize for his intervention.
 Sun Chanthol said Friday that Cambodia would nominate him for the honor.